sunmockyang/zero-point-three/content/sections/03-Manel.md

 [chapter_name_arabic](منال)
 [banner_video](content/03_Manel/video/Manel_CapHeader1.mp4)

 “Mother, is it okay to love Jesus more than the Prophet Muhammad?” the little girl asked.
-She had just finished watching _A Walk to Remember on TV_.
+She had just finished watching _A Walk to Remember_ on TV.
 This was an American love-story between an irreligious and rebellious teenage boy and a dying, Christian girl.
 The scene when the boy recited the love poem was her favourite.
 The little girl had memorized the lines:

 <div class="align-center italics">Love is always patient and kind.
 It is never jealous.</div>
 <div class="align-center italics">Love is never boastful nor conceited.</div>